 - NEET 2015 Question Paper with Answers Keys

-The best way to improve memory skills is to prepare notes while studying.
-Candidates should write down all the important notes in a copy or diary which can be useful for revision before the examination and save a lot of time for them.
+The best way to improve memory skill is to prepare notes while studying.
+Candidates should jot down all the important notes in a copy or a diary which can be useful for revision before the examination and save a lot of time for them.
 Candidates should note down the points clearly as it will help them to avoid confusion during the time of revision.

 Concentrate on weaker sections

-A student can be very strong in one topic and relatively weaker in another but they should not get demotivated with this.
+A student can be very strong in one topic and relatively weaker in another, but they should not get demotivated with this.
 They should work harder on the sections they are weak to strengthen them.
 They can take guidance from teachers and friends if they find it difficult to understand any concept.
-Candidates can solve NEET sample papers and previous year’s question paper to analyze their weaker section and dedicate more time on those sections.
-By this way, they can overcome their fear of weakness and gain a lot of confidence.
+Candidates can solve NEET sample papers and previous year’s question papers to analyze their weaker areas and dedicate more time to those sections.
+By this, they can overcome their fear of weakness and gain a lot of confidence.

 Aspirants can use analogies to remember certain important information.
 Analogies help connect certain areas of the brain to others and are effective in retaining information because they connect new information to already existing information.
 Mnemonics can be used to remember important sections such as the periodic table in chemistry.